Let's Talk

 Let’s get into it.

-If I ask the wrong question or miss something, we slow down and examine that too.
+If I miss something or ask the wrong question, we slow down and look at that too.

-We notice when things get hard.
-When you shut down, take control, chase approval, pick fights, disappear, or pretend you don't care.
-We get curious about the patterns—and then we do something about them.
+We pay attention to patterns—when you shut down, take control, chase approval, pick fights, disappear, or pretend you don’t care.
+We get curious about them, and over time, we start to shift them.

 Sex.
 Money.
 Ambition.
 Grief.
 Envy.